 Citrix SSO app behavior on iOS – points to note

 Citrix SSO iOS app includes support for actionable notifications to enhance user experience.
-Once a notification is received on an iOS device, and if the device is locked or the Citrix SSO app is not in foreground, users can use the shortcuts built into the notification to either approve or deny login request.
+Once a notification is received on an iOS device, and if the device is locked or the Citrix SSO app is not in the foreground, users can use the shortcuts built into the notification to either approve or deny the login request.

 To access notification shortcuts, users need to either force touch (3D touch) or long press the notification depending on the device’s hardware.
 Selecting the Allow shortcut action sends a login request to Citrix ADC.
 Depending on how the authentication policy is configured on the authentication, authorization, and auditing virtual server;

-- The login request might be sent in the background without any need to launch the app into foreground or unlock the device.
+- The login request might be sent in the background without any need to launch the app into the foreground or unlock the device.

-- The app might prompt for Touch-ID/Face-ID/Passcode as an extra factor in which case the app is launched into foreground.
+- The app might prompt for Touch-ID/Face-ID/Passcode as an extra factor in which case the app is launched into the foreground.